 How To Update A 1970s Stone Fireplace?

-A stone facade fireplace is easy to update and modernize.
+A 1970s stone fireplace is easy to update and modernize by adding a new hearth or mantel.

 Now that you are aware of all the options you have for modernizing your 1970s strong fireplace you can read up on how to clean your stone fireplace.
 Also, cleaning the stone after you have updated it will keep the stonework looking sharp.